 The minting process, also known as coinage or coining, is achieved by using a hydraulic press to stamp the desired patterns and designs into the metal, creating a clean, smooth logo.

 Shiny Gold Plating

 Our custom silver coins can also be made with a sandblasting or a texture can be added to create a dimensional look and making the foreground stand out.
 We offer real silver plating as well as nickel silver and antique silver.

 Gold coins are normally die struck just like our silver coins.
 Plating is how we create our finishes and we double plated so the gold plating is thick and will last.
 We currently do not make solid gold coins as the cost of gold change hourly and a solid gold coin is normally made by coin mints.

 Sandblasting is a great option when you are looking to create a two-tone effect.
 Adding sandblasting to the recessed areas can add an amazing dimensionality to your design.
 This will give your design the contrast and an inexpensive way to add complexity to your image.
 It works especially well with landscapes that depict nature.

 Specialty Shaped Coins

 Specially shaped minting follow your design.
 No matter what shape it is, we can make it, even if it includes cut-out areas.
 Usually, these minted coins are struck into brass or bronze medal and can be cast if the design is predominantly three-dimensional.
-We can also adjust the thickness from one side to the other, or even make the coin follow an arch.
-Create a distinct coin by using spot epoxy on individual colors, and leave other areas without epoxy.
-If you’re looking to create a coin that’s handy as well as unique, we can help you design your specialty shaped coin to be a bottle opener.
+We can also adjust the thickness from one side to the other, or even make the outline follow an arch.
+Create a distinct image by using spot epoxy on individual colors, and leave other areas without epoxy.
+If you’re looking to create a product that’s handy as well as unique, we can help you design your specialty shaped to be a bottle opener.
 Just speak to one of our talented and experienced artists to get started on creating your design.

 Dual Plating & Customized Shaped